nancy2502/virtual---lab/pedagogy/README(pedagogy).md

 <hr>

 <a name="LO"></a>
-#### 1. Focus Area : caluclation of poer factor
+#### 1. Focus Area : caluclation of power factor
-The students know the concept of power factor and they will learn how to calculate the power RC , LC , RLC series circuits
+The students know the concept of power factor and they will learn how to calculate the power in  RC , LC and  RLC series circuits

 <br/>
 <div align="right">